gabors-data-analysis/da-coding-rstats/lecture00-intro/README.md

 ## Motivation

 In this course, we focus on R and its IDE: RStudio.
-This means, you won’t learn anything about Python, Julia, or any other programming language useful for data science.
+This means you won’t learn anything about Python, Julia, or any other programming language useful for data science.
 They’re also excellent choices, and in practice, most data science teams use a mix of languages, often at least R and Python.

 We also believe that R is a great place to start your data science carrier as it is an environment designed from the ground up to support data science.
 R is not just a programming language, but it is also an interactive environment for doing data science.
 To support interaction, R is a much more flexible language than many of its peers.
-This flexibility comes with its downsides, but the big upside is how easy it is to evolve tailored grammars for specific parts of the data science process.
-These mini languages help you think about problems as a data scientist, while supporting fluent interaction between your brain and the computer. ([Hadley Wickham and Garrett Grolemund R for Data Science](https://r4ds.had.co.nz/introduction.html))
+This flexibility comes with its downsides, but the big upside is how easy it is to evolve tailored grammar for specific parts of the data science process.
+These mini languages help you think about problems as a data scientist while supporting fluent interaction between your brain and the computer. ([Hadley Wickham and Garrett Grolemund R for Data Science](https://r4ds.had.co.nz/introduction.html))

 ## This lecture